MustardOS/mustardos.github.io/release/archive/banana.md

 ## Download
 _This release is now archived._

-## Support muOS
+## Support MustardOS
-Love muOS?
+Love MustardOS?
 Want to help us on this **crazy** journey?
 Here's how to get involved.

 **This can be done a few ways:**
 - Be helpful around the Discord community server
 - [Contribute code directly to our GitHub repositories](https://github.com/MustardOS)
-- Spread the word about muOS and all its features
+- Spread the word about MustardOS and all its features

 **Or you can join the testing crew directly by:**
 - Supporting us via Ko-fi subscription